-1) Rich-data areas (generally with household-level data, at least in some areas)
+1) Rich-data areas (with household-level data as the main data source)

 Household-level data allows you to calculate the PiN / severity at the lowest unit of analysis (i.e. the household) based on the preagreed definition of needs, and then aggregated up.
 This means "links" between indicators for each households are known, i.e. we know which households lack access to an improved water source AND access to sanitation.
 Hence it can more precisely define PIN.